cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 <HighlightBox type="note">

 The packet callbacks are where the middleware performs most of its custom logic.
 The middleware may read the packet flow data and perform some additional packet handling, or it may modify the incoming data before it reaches the underlying application.
-This enables a wide degree of use cases, as a simple base application like token-transfer can be transformed for a variety of use cases by combining it with custom middleware.
+This enables a wide degree of use cases, as a simple base application like token transfer can be transformed for a variety of use cases by combining it with custom middleware.

 </HighlightBox>